 Colin Farrell Created A Backstory For Each Of The Penguin's Scars

-In James Field's "The Art of the Batman," a new sourcebook that collects the inspirations, designs, and painstakingly created visuals of the film, Marino and Fontaine talk about the process of creating The Penguin, and how Farrell — expertly plying his craft — came up with a backstory for each one of his character's scars.
-Says Marino:
+In James Field's "The Art of the Batman," a sourcebook that collects the inspirations, designs, and painstakingly created visuals of the film, Marino and Fontaine talk about the process of creating the Penguin and how Farrell — expertly plying his craft — came up with a backstory for each one of his character's scars.
+As Marino said:

-Depending on the rehearsal process on each individual film, sometimes actors are asked to write essays and books on their characters.
+Depending on the rehearsal process, sometimes actors are asked to write essays and books on their characters.
 Giving your character a full life and backstory will, presumably, make them appear more nuanced and authentic on screen or stage.
 An actor may hate their character as a viewer, but no actor can hate their character when they're playing them; no one wakes up in the morning thinking "I'm the villain."

 "You look at his face and you see some scars.
 It was fun creating a backstory for every single mark and every single issue that he has, because there's a wealth of a kind of information, of personal history that one can design.
 You would hope that from thinking about it — even subtextually or unconsciously — this information finds its way into the character and onto the screen.
 But certainly lends itself to much more [authenticity]."